-- There are few items within the Business Plan that can yet be successfully measured for impact at this stage.
-The HSCB Business Unit is currently writing the Board's Annual Report and within this process impact analysis of relevant actions will be undertaken where it is possible to judge at this stage.
+- 12. There are few items within the Business Plan that can yet be successfully measured for impact at this stage.
+The Board's Annual Report is due to be considered by Cabinet in September 2014. and within this process impact analysis of relevant actions will be undertaken where it is possible to judge at this stage.
 However, the recent Ofsted inspection confirmed that there are no widespread or serious failures that create or leave children being harmed or at risk of harm in Herefordshire.
-The inspection report evidences ongoing improvements in the delivery of services to children and their families in line with the Council's statutory responsibilities and the statutory duties to cooperate placed on other partners. - 9 The draft Business Plan (Appendix 2) includes expectations of how and when impact will be measured and what the expected impact will be.
+The inspection report evidences ongoing improvements in the delivery of services to children and their families in line with the Council's statutory responsibilities and the statutory duties to cooperate placed on other partners. - 13.
+The draft Business Plan (Appendix 2) includes expectations of how and when impact will be measured and what the expected impact will be.